“You won’t find your dream until you lose your excuses” – Orrin Woodward

 Through the years, as I have been in and out of hospitals, enduring numerous surgeries, my family and I have also fought to make ends meet through the ups and downs of owning a business, followed by the untimely loss of my father to an inoperable and malignant brain tumor and fighting to survive as immigrants when our own immigration status was thrown into jeopardy with his passing.

 Yet with the strength of my Dad’s spirit in my heart, perseverance and resilience have allowed me to arrive at where I am today.
 Learning that sports fuels self-esteem in the physically challenged, I dreamt big and bold – starting with competitive swimming.
 Through generous grants, donations and sponsorships, and having learned how to run at age 20, I now have the opportunity to live my dream.
 I live, breathe and train running.
 It is my sole focus and consuming goal.
 It takes every ounce of strength and determination I possess; it is my passion and I love it!

-Coming from modest economic circumstances, I cannot reiterate enough how grateful I am to those individuals who have contributed to keeping my Paralympic aspirations alive.
-I am seeking your support and generous contribution towards training and competition expenses as I prepare for the upcoming local indoor season which will set the momentum for open season at national meets, allowing me to keep pushing boundaries...
+Nevertheless, funds are still limited.
+Coming from modest economic circumstances, I cannot reiterate how grateful I am to those individuals who have already contributed to keeping my Paralympic aspirations alive.
+Currently, I am seeking additional support and generous contributions towards training and competition expenses as I prepare with even greater passion and grit for the upcoming track season, allowing me to keep pushing boundaries towards 2016.

-Please check out the links below…
+You may also check out the following links below please…

 go to Patient Stories, scroll down to see my story on ABC 11;